-What is Psychotherapy?
+What Is Psychotherapy?

-How Does a Psychotherapy Program Work?
+How a Psychotherapy Program Can Help You Heal

 A psychotherapy program can work in any one of several different ways.
 It depends on the case and the therapist.
 The person can do psychotherapy sessions in an individual, group, or family setting.
 The therapist may ask open-ended questions to facilitate the discussion or they may allow the person to guide the session.
 If he or she takes the latter approach, then the therapist will intervene with appropriate feedback.